 Are you a Personal Trainer looking for your first job or a fresh start?
 With a well-built resume, you can unlock the job that will whip your career into shape.
-The first step is knowing how to create your resume the right way.
+The first step is knowing how to create your resume in the right way.
 There’s always so much information (or not enough) about yourself and your experience, and the way you present it can make or break your chances of getting hired.

 Breathe easy, because here you’ll learn how to write your most impressive resume, whether it’s for the very first time or for a quick resume refresh.
 You’ll also learn all the tips you need to make your skills stand out, even if you’re not sure what to put.
 Take a look at these proven resume examples to really get your career on track.

 Personal Trainer Resume Sample

 Personal Trainer Resume Guide:

 Name, Address, Email, Phone Number, Driver’s License, Nationality (optional)

 1 – 3 sentences giving a broad overview of your background, years of experience as a Personal Trainer and the techniques you have worked with.

 Showcase your employment history and include a list of your daily responsibilities and achievements.